led02/card10_firmware/Documentation/pycardium/overview.rst

    makes its console available as a CDC ACM device via USB or, if you have a debugger, on the debugging serial port.

-   This means, you can only interact with Python through a REPL for now.
+   This means, you can only interact with Python through the REPL console for now.
 However, this will soon change, once `#10`_ and `#11`_ are implemented.

    .. _#10: https://git.card10.badge.events.ccc.de/card10/firmware/issues/10
    .. _#11: https://git.card10.badge.events.ccc.de/card10/firmware/issues/11

+   In other words: It is currently not possible to execute Python code from .py files on the filesystem.
+You have to test new modules using the serial console.

 .. todo::